markcharyk/data-structures/README.md

 A quick sort function (Code translated from Wikipedia pseudo-code: http://en.wikipedia.org/wiki/Quicksort).

 A radix sort function

+An AVL tree that balances on insert and delete

+A heap implemented as a list with the following functions:
+    insert(key, val): Insert a key/value pair into the heap delete_min(): Delete the object with the smallest key from the heap and return its corresponding value

 When the sort functions are called from the command line, they will print out a simple comparison between best and worst case scenarios of sorting a large number of integers.
 With bonus analysis for pivot selection in the quick sort function (Sedgewick refers to Robert Sedgewick as mentioned in the Wikipedia article).